lebitai/.github/profile/README.md

 **Thank you for visiting the Lebit team's GitHub code repository homepage:**

 **🙋‍♀️ A short introduction**
-The Lebit was focused on the implementation of technical products in cutting-edge fields, particularly those related to Web3 infrastructure, DeFi (Decentralised Finance), and DApps (Decentralised Applications)..  <br/>
+The Lebit was focused on the implementation of technical products in cutting-edge fields, particularly those related to Web3 infrastructure, GenAI(GPT、non-GPT, etc.) Infra solutions, DeFi (Decentralised Finance), and DApps (Decentralised Applications).  <br/>

 **🌈 Contribution guidelines**
 There are currently no contributing projects.
 If we have any more information, we will update here.  <br/>